juniormayhe/Scripts/grafana/readme.md

 ### Setup grafana Settings

 - Go to Configuration icon > Data sources > Add new datasource
-- In HTTP > Url enter your IP:port where graphite is running.
-Do not enter localhost or 127.0.0.1 since grafana container has no graphite process running within is own container.
+- In HTTP > Url enter your `IP:port` where graphite is running.
+Do not enter localhost or 127.0.0.1 since grafana container has no graphite process running within the same container.
 - Click on Save & Test button

 ## Installing Graphite on Linux host